 3. Certifications

-Certifications are another important milestone to prove your hands-on expertise- both in the community as well as for your customers.
+Certifications are another vital milestone to prove your hands-on expertise- both in the community as well as for your customers.
 If your organization is a Salesforce Partner- you have an additional set of Partner learning resources available at your disposal- Partner Learning Camp!

 4. Partner Portal